-The Competition and Consumer Protection Commission (CCPC) uses ‘cookies’ to help us remember certain information about your visits to our website including, but not limited to technical information about your visit, e.g. traffic data, location data, browser language, your IP address, the previous website from which you reached us and the type of browser you use.
+The Competition and Consumer Protection Commission (CCPC) uses ‘cookies’ to help us remember certain information about your visits to our website including, but not limited to technical information about your visit, e.g. traffic data, location data, browser language, the previous website from which you reached us and the type of browser you use.
 Our Privacy Statement will apply to how we treat the information we collect through cookies.

 What are cookies?